andrewanggoh/instagram-account-engagement-analysis/README.md

 ### Engagements by Post Types

 - Overall engagement trends are largely driven by video-type posts.
 The spikes that appear are dominantly influenced by engagement from video-type posts.
-- There are several viral posts with significantly higher engagement in clips compared to photos, and the maximum engagement for clips (222,262) far exceeds that of photos (66,628), indicating that clips have a higher potential for viral reach.
+- There are several viral posts with significantly higher engagement in videos compared to photos, and the maximum engagement for clips (222,262) far exceeds that of photos (66,628), indicating that videos have a higher potential for viral reach.
-- Clips tend to generate higher engagement than photos, with a median of 361 compared to 129.
-Half of all clips achieve engagement above 361, while half of the photos fall below 129.
+- Videos tend to generate higher engagement than photos, with a median of 361 compared to 129.5.
+Half of all videos achieve engagement above 361, while half of the photos fall below 129.5.
-- Based on Q1 to Q3, clips (152-1022) show a broader spread of engagement compared to photos (67-247), meaning the middle 50% of clips have much higher engagement.
-This suggests clips are more likely to drive higher engagement, though variability is also greater.
+- Based on Q1 to Q3, videos (152-1022) show a broader spread of engagement compared to photos (67-253.8), meaning the middle 50% of videos have much higher engagement.
+This suggests videos are more likely to drive higher engagement, though variability is also greater.
-- Statistical analysis confirms that the difference in engagement between clips and photos is significant, reinforcing that clips are generally more effective at driving interactions.
+- Statistical analysis confirms that the difference in engagement between videos and photos is significant, reinforcing that videos are generally more effective at driving interactions.

 <img width="800" height="146" alt="image" src="https://github.com/user-attachments/assets/13581673-7f6a-4346-a7ed-b2a77750cea0" />